Copyright 2023 Royal Roads University

 “I don’t think we can grasp the university without concerning ourselves with the gardens and the forests and the land… or the community,” Leighton says.
 “It’s all tied and tethered.
 It’s all part of this intricate relationship.”

-RRU is aiming to enhance that relationship with A Vision in Bloom, a fundraising campaign launched this spring to restore and revitalize the university’s historic gardens, expand the existing apiary and build a thriving organic food garden.
+RRU is aiming to enhance that relationship with A Vision in Bloom, a fundraising campaign to restore and revitalize the university’s historic gardens, expand the existing apiary and build a thriving organic food garden.
 As part of this, it has started a Commemorative Giving program to enable the installation of six new legacy benches across the campus, with money raised going to enhance park infrastructure.

-That park landscape is all about connection, says Paul Allison, supervisor of gardens and grounds at Royal Roads.
+That park landscape is all about connection, says Paul Allison, former supervisor of gardens and grounds at Royal Roads.

 “Nature is not something outside of us,” he says.
 “We are nature.”